qcri-social/AIDR/Tagger-Tester.md

 The _nitems-train_ is the number of training (labelled) items to give to the tagger.
 It must be strictly larger than `sampleCountThreshold` which is the minimum number of items required to create a model.

 The _nitems-test_ is the number of testing (unlabelled) items to give to the tagger.
-It can be any number greater than zero.
+It can be any number greater than 1000.
+The reason why this cannot be a small number is to be able to have good statistics about the number of cases classified correctly and incorrectly.

 The _quiet_ option suppresses the print of the tweets.
 All other messages are printed even in _quiet_ mode.